Farleigh Castle, Part I, mid February 1848

 “If we take a moment, there is a fine view of Bath,” Hugh said, wheeling his horse around.
 “Best to have a look now, lest it’s cloudy on our return.”

-Kate took time to appreciate the tremendous panorama, picking out the major buildings, the vast majority glowing light honey-brown in the sunshine.
+Kate took time to appreciate the tremendous panorama, picking out the principal buildings, the vast majority glowing light honey-brown in the sunshine.
 “It’s lovely,” she breathed, then added, louder, “I wish my father hadn’t sold our Bath properties.”

 “Where were they?”